Héctor Xavier: Life

 Héctor Xavier was born Héctor Xavier Hernández y Gallegos in Tuxpan, Veracruz to Alfonso Hernández and Paula Gertrudis Gallegos.
 He often called himself the “son of an unknown soldier” as his father abandoned the family when he was very young and stopped using his surnames.
 His childhood was spent near the beaches and waters of the Gulf of Mexico and he stated in an interview that this “awoke” his sensitivity due to the saline air and lack of winds.
 He stated that he knew his ability to draw since a young child, tracing his feet in the wet sands these same beaches.

 When he was sixteen, he left Veracruz with nothing and went to Mexico City.
 To survive, he drew caricatures in the center of the city, and sold pottery, perfume knockoffs and herbal medicines.
 He attended the Escuela Nacional de Pintura, Escultura y Grabado "La Esmeralda" only for six months as he organized a strike to demand more materials for students.
 It was his only formal training.

-He died on July 3, 1994 of respiratory failure in Mexico City.
+He died on July 3, 1994, of respiratory failure in Mexico City.

 Career

 Xavier had his first exhibition as a painter at the Palacio de Bellas Artes in 1945.
 However, his work was heavily criticized as showing a lack of drawing ability.
-This prompted him to practice drawing with discipline from 9am to 6pm becoming specialized in it.
+This prompted him to practice drawing with discipline from 9 am to 6 pm becoming specialized in it.
 However, since then all of his exhibition were outside of Mexico, starting in 1947, which included the IV Bienal de São Paulo, Brazil in 1961.

 Xavier started his career at a time when the style of the Mexican muralists was highly dominant.
 This style did not agree with Xavier and his work, like that of many younger artists, was shut out from traditional art venues.
 This prompted him and other artists such as Vlady Kibalchich Russakov to open the Prisse Gallery in 1952.
 This gallery is credited with allowing the Generación de la Ruptura to gain a foothold in the Mexican art market.
 However, the gallery did not last long, one reason being that Xavier left Mexico to travel to New York and around Europe for two years to visit museums, private collections and artists’ studios to broaden his artistic influences.
 One of his works while in Europe was the decoration of the Longueil Annel Chapel in France in 1953.